Ronco75/Birthday-Calendar-Extension/README.md

 - `storage`: To store and retrieve the list of birthdays.

 These permissions are essential for the extension to function properly and securely.

-## Feedback and Support

-If you encounter any issues, have suggestions, or need assistance, please [open an issue](https://github.com/your-username/birthday-calendar-extension/issues) on the GitHub repository.

-We appreciate your feedback and are committed to improving the extension based on user input.